Help prevent tooth pain, decay, and gum disease to keep your mouth healthy.

 The dental implant process takes several months.
 Once your dentist has determined you are a candidate for dental implant surgery, they’ll schedule the procedure.
 During your first appointment with us, we’ll give you anesthesia before inserting the implant into your jawbone.

 A tooth implant can last decades when given proper care.
-After the dental implant procedure, you’ll need to continue your routine oral hygiene routine by brushing your teeth twice a day and flossing daily.
+After the dental implant procedure, you’ll need to continue your oral hygiene routine by brushing your teeth at least twice a day and flossing daily.

 Yes, we can replace more than one tooth with dental implants.
 In fact, if you have several missing teeth, your dentist may recommend dental implants to prevent jawbone deterioration and further tooth loss.

 Our dentists will be able to help you explore your tooth replacement options, including dental implant surgery.
 To schedule your appointment with one of our Grand Rapids dentists, call Contemporary Family Dental at (616) 209-3969.